mrfiskare/cypress-cucumber-bdd/README.md

 Cucumber has built-in support for
 [generating HTML](https://github.com/badeball/cypress-cucumber-preprocessor/blob/master/docs/html-report.md) / [JSON](https://github.com/badeball/cypress-cucumber-preprocessor/blob/master/docs/json-report.md) reports.

-In order to take advantage of the HTML reporting tool, simply add this code to the `cypress-cucumber-preprocessor` section of the `package.json` file:
+In order to take advantage of the HTML or JSON reporting tool, simply add this code to the `cypress-cucumber-preprocessor` section of the `package.json` file:

 ```json